Wellington

 Wellington's economy is primarily service-based, with an emphasis on finance, business services, government, and the film industry.
 It is the centre of New Zealand's film and special effects industries, and increasingly a hub for information technology and innovation, with two public research universities.
 Wellington is one of New Zealand's chief seaports and serves both domestic and international shipping.
-The city is chiefly served by Wellington International Airport in Rongotai, the country's second-busiest airport.
-Wellington's transport network includes train and bus lines which reach as far as the Kapiti Coast and the Wairarapa, and ferries connect the city to the South Island.
+The city is chiefly served by Wellington Airport in Rongotai, the country's third-busiest airport.
+Wellington's transport network includes train and bus lines, which reach as far as the Kāpiti Coast and the Wairarapa, and ferries connect the city to the South Island.

-Often referred to as New Zealand's cultural capital, the culture of Wellington is a diverse and often youth-driven one which has wielded influence across Oceania.
+Often referred to as New Zealand's cultural capital, the culture of Wellington is a diverse and often youth-driven one.
 One of the world's most liveable cities, the 2021 Global Livability Ranking tied Wellington with Tokyo as fourth in the world.
-From 2017 to 2018, Deutsche Bank ranked it first in the world for both livability and non-pollution.
+From 2017 to 2018, Deutsche Bank ranked it first in the world for both liveability and non-pollution.
 Cultural precincts such as Cuba Street and Newtown are renowned for creative innovation, "op shops", historic character, and food.
-Wellington is a leading financial centre in the Asia-Pacific region, being ranked 35th in the world by the Global Financial Centres Index for 2021.
+Wellington is a leading financial centre in the Asia-Pacific region, being ranked 46th in the world by the Global Financial Centres Index for 2024.
 The global city has grown from a bustling Māori settlement, to a colonial outpost, and from there to an Australasian capital that has experienced a "remarkable creative resurgence".